riahalz/Shadows-On-The-Sands/README.md

 - Artwork: GIMP, Autodesk Sketchbook
 - Music Production: LMMS

 <i>This repository contains some of the game's source code files and assets.
-All code and assets are the sole property of the developer and cannot be replicated.</i>
+All files are the sole property of the developer and cannot be replicated.</i>